 - Certificate from the supervisor confirming the applicant's suitability for and need for the programme

 If it is appropriate: Certificate from the clinical manager that the person concerned will be granted leave for the relevant course periods.

-The programme comprises a total of 17 weeks of full-time study (25.5 ECTS credits) over two and a half years, divided into six blocks of three to four weeks each.
+The programme comprises a total of 17 weeks of full-time study (25.5 ECTS credits) over two and a half years, divided into five blocks of three to four weeks each.

 Ten of the course weeks are planned to take place on the KI campus area, five weeks on the UU campus area and 2 course weeks in the form of distance learning.